GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 Typically, the Cloud Scheduler will automatically run on 1st day of every month triggering password rotation.
-However, for this tutorial you will run the Cloud Scheuler job manually, which causes the Cloud Function to generate a new password, update it in Cloud SQL and store it in Secret Manager.
+However, for this tutorial you will run the Cloud Scheuler job manually, which causes the Cloud Run Function to generate a new password, update it in Cloud SQL and store it in Secret Manager.